 There are three main national parks and reserves in southern Nepal – Chitwan, Bardia and Koshi Tappu – and in the first two children and parents alike can set out on a safari to thrill in the discovery of tiger tracks, cower at the sound of a big cats throaty growl and be elated when, finally, out of the gloom steps the tiger of Jungle Book fame, Shere Khan.

-As well as top predators, Chitwan and Bardia also host large numbers of elephants, one-horned rhinos, which look like they’re wearing a suit of armour several sizes too big, masses of squabbling monkeys and huge flocks of rainbow coloured birds.
+As well as top predators, Chitwan and Bardia also host large numbers of elephants, one-horned rhinos, which look like they’re wearing a suit of armor several sizes too big, masses of squabbling monkeys and huge flocks of rainbow colored birds.
 Oh, and talking of birds, if your children are budding ornithologists then Koshi Tappu is less known for its large mammals but is renowned for its impressive birdlife.

 As amazing as a family safari in Nepal is, many people reading this might think that taking children deep into a jungle bursting with large, toothy creatures is loaded with risks, but the truth is there are few safety concerns.
 But, before you and your family can get gooey over mummy elephant and her babies there are a few things you need to consider to ensure that your family safari in Nepal really is an experience you’ll all talk about for years to come.
 See also: Family Holidays In Nepal: What You Need To Know